 With the app, you can adjust the brightness and color temperature (from a tan Edison to a bright white Daylight), select the light color, and schedule the bulbs to turn on and off at a certain time.
 In the Performance tab, you can also view power consumption, for both individual bulbs and your home as a whole.

 While reasonably comprehensive, Element Home does lack the vacation mode and built-in geofencing features that the Philips Hue app sports, as well as routine features (tying multiple lights' settings to one command) present in a number of apps such as TP-Link's Kasa.
 Smart-home power users may require such features, but their absence shouldn't be a deal breaker for a first-timer.

-The Element Color Plus is compatible with Amazon Alexa and Google Home/Assistant, as well as with the smart-home hubs Samsung SmartThings, Wink and Echo Plus.
-That's a decent selection, but it leaves out a few major players, notably Apple's HomeKit, which is supported by Philips Hue.
+As one of the best Google Home compatible devices and best Alexa compatible devices, you can use Alexa or Google Assistant to control your Sengled bulbs with your voice.
+The kit also works with the smart-home hubs Samsung SmartThings, Wink and Echo Plus.
+That's a decent selection, but it leaves out a few major players, notably Apple's HomeKit, which is supported by Philips Hue lights.
 Nest, which Philips Hue supports, is another notable absence.